CSCfi/rems/docs/configuration.md

 ### Extended Logging

-The config option `:extended-logging` can be enabled to additionally log the content of entity mutations.
+The config option `:enable-extended-logging` can be toggled to additionally log the content of entity mutations.

 These logs enable auditors to unequivocally determine the state of a given entity at a given time.
 Which may aid with various regulatory requirements.